 Veteran detection canines Ismay and Rosebud are trained to find both quagga and zebra mussels.
 Their keen noses add another dimension to the inspection process; they can sniff for mussels in nooks and crannies that are often difficult for their human partners to check thoroughly.

-Education and outreach are extremely important aspects of the fight against invasive mussels and this pair excels at communicating with the public.
+Education and outreach are extremely important aspects of the fight against invasive mussels and this canine pair excels at communicating with the public.
 In addition to routine boat inspection, the dogs have participated in many demonstrations for a variety of audiences and thoroughly enjoy presenting their message!
 These fast-paced, entertaining presentations are powerful tools for educating groups of all ages.
-Rosebud and Ismay would love to show off their skills.
+Rosebud and Ismay love to show off their skills.

-Please contact us to schedule a demonstration.
+Contact us to schedule a demonstration.

 In the case of a rapid response, the sisters can help narrow down areas for divers and other resources to focus their search.
 It’s important to remember that the dogs are trained to detect invasive mussel scent – any life stage from adult mussels to veligers!